eggborne/AnimalShelterApi.Solution/README.md

 #### Special Project #12 for Epicodus, 31 March 2023
 ### by Mike Donovan

+_A client app which consumes this api can be found at [https://github.com/eggborne/AnimalShelterClient.Solution](https://github.com/eggborne/AnimalShelterClient.Solution)_

 ## Description

 A C#/ASP.NET/EFCore API whose endpoints produce a list of available animal shelter animals.
 Includes custom parameters and pagination.